robtweed/global_storage/Performance.md

 - For YottaDB and IRIS, this test directly creates the Global Nodes.
 This is done via Node.js as follows:

-  - having created an instance of the interface component and opened a connection to the database, perform a simple loop:
+  - having created an instance of the interface component and opened a connection to the database, perform a simple loop setting 500,000 key/value pair Global Nodes:

-        var max = 1000000;
+        var max = 500000;
         var global = new mglobal(db, 'cm');
         for (var n = 1; n <= max; n++) {
           global.set(n, "Chris Munt");